bipassed/bipassed-addons/README.md

 # bipassed addons

 Adds a bunch of little things that don't deserve an entire mod slot on their own.
 ## [Core](https://store.steampowered.com/app/294100/RimWorld/)
 **Lobotomy:** Simple and fairly inexpensive way to stop a colonist or prisoner from complaining so much.
-Lowers consciousness by 30%, chance of death on failure is 80%.
-Causes chance of beserk, psychotic wander and sad wander every 120 days or so.
+Lowers consciousness by 30%, chance of death on failure is 100%.
+Causes chance of berserk, psychotic wander and sad wander every 120 days or so if successful. **NOTE:** This gives a config error, it can be safely ignored.

 **Nutrient Slop:** Cheaper yet more foul version of nutrient paste.
 Turns 0.1 nutrition into 0.9, at the cost of a 15 day long -30 mood debuff.
 You have to be desperate or evil to willingly cook this.

 **Cheaper Flagstone:** Changes the flagstone recipes from 4 to 2 stone blocks.

+**Cheaper Bridges:** Reduces the price of all bridges from 12 to 6.

 ## [Vanilla Weapons Expanded - Non-Lethal](https://steamcommunity.com/sharedfiles/filedetails/?id=2454918354)
 **Non-Lethal Turrets:** Adds a single turret building that fires slightly faster and one extra bullet per burst at the cost of the bullets themselves being the same as the non-lethal pistol.